 The purpose-built system has been developed specifically to allow RallySafe to make motorsport safer, more accurate, more accessible for spectators and easier to run for marshals and organisers.
 Read on to learn more about the system, and if you’d like to enquire about using RallySafe at your event, please don’t hesitate to contact us.

 RallySafe has been designed for ease of use, first and foremost.
 Drivers and navigators can go an entire rally never needing to press a button; the system gives them the information they need, when they need it.
 Coupled to this is automatic hazard recognition – if a vehicle stops on stage, or is involved in a serious accident, the unit will send the appropriate warning to other competitors and to race control.
 This means we can act instantly to any incident, thus reducing response times.

 RallySafe utilises a high-frequency GPS chip in conjunction with our own interpolation algorithms to provide highly accurate, instant timing for rally events.
-The system eliminates the need for check-in cards or paperwork by wirelessly talking to a computer tablet used by officials, issuing check-in and start times.
-The system can be also be run with our timing beams, which stage crews set up at the stage finish to provide an independent timing source.
+The system can be also be run with our timing beams or manual backup, which stage crews set up at the stage finish to provide a backup timing source.